teekennedy/k8s-homelab/README.md

   # Either the group id or group name representation of the secret group
   # It is recommended to get the group name from `config.users.users.<?name>.group` to avoid misconfiguration
   # group = config.users.users.nobody.group;

-  # The sops file can be overwritten per secret...
-  # sopsFile = ./other-secrets.json;

   # It is possible to restart or reload units when a secret changes or is newly initialized.
   # restartUnits = [ "home-assistant.service" ];